ibm-cloud-docs/instructlab/data-generate.md

 `knowledge_train_msgs.jsonl` and `skills_train_msgs.jsonl`
 :   These are the Phase 1 and Phase 2 training files and contain samples used for training the model.

+To understand why and how your data gets generated, see the [SDG FAQs](https://github.com/instructlab/sdg/blob/main/docs/FAQ.md){: external} community doc.

 ## Next steps